PYP Guiding principles

 - In Visual Arts (Art), six units have been developed based on the IB PYP Arts scope and sequence.

 In the Primary School, we also utilize several frameworks to support our Units of Inquiry.
-The 6+1 traits of writing and Words Their Way support language instruction.
+The 6+1 Writing Traits and Words Their Way support language instruction.